Triya13/DerivcoTests/README.md

-Hi there, please follow the insctructions on how to run the tests and the answers to objective 4 :)
+Hi there, please follow the instructions on how to run the tests, as well as the answers to objective 4 :)

 Instructions to run:
 1. Ensure you have Visual Studio(pref 2022)